brwhale/KataScript/README.md

 `float`: 32 bit signed floating point IEEE-754 supplied by underlying C++ float type.

+`vec3`: 3 floats wraped into a struct.
+Used for 3d vectors, math, etc. Directly casts to glm::vec3

 `function`: A function reference, can be assigned, called, and passed around but not compared or converted.

 `string`: A mutable UTF8 character string supplied by underlying C++ std::string type. (some unicode doesn't work in the demo though because of the JavaScript interface)

+`array`: A collection of other values.
+An array must be homogeneous (all values of the same type) and cannot contain other collections, supplied by underlying C++ std::vector containing values contiguously and represented in the unboxed base type.
+Array data is acessed by integer index starting from 0.

 `list`: A collection of other values.
-A list can be heterogeneous and contain other lists, supplied by underlying C++ std::vector type.
+A list can be heterogeneous and contain other lists, supplied by underlying C++ std::vector containing references to values.
 List data is acessed by integer index starting from 0.
+Slower than an `array` but more flexible.

 ### Type Coercion
 There is minimal type coercion in KataScipt.
 Int will be promoted to Float for any operation between the two types, and String will be promoted to a List of characters when operating with a List.
 Attempting to compare a number type to a string or a list (unless it's only 1 element long and that element is a number) will throw an error.
-If you want to purposely convert values, there are built in casting/parsing functions `bool()`, `int()`, `float()`, `string()`, `list()`.
+If you want to purposely convert values, there are built in casting/parsing functions `bool()`, `int()`, `float()`, `string()`, `array()`, `list()`.

 ### Variables
 Simply attempt to use a variable and it will be created in the current scope.